Yogoda/ZoneLoadingSystem/README.md

 ## Contribute

-You can leave comments here: https://github.com/Yogoda/ZoneLoadingSystem/issues/3 or here: https://godotforums.org/discussion/23868/zone-loading-system
+You can leave comments here: https://github.com/Yogoda/ZoneLoadingSystem/issues/3

 You are free to submit issues, contribute and improve this template, this is a [Creative Commons](https://creativecommons.org/publicdomain/zero/1.0/)